 Smoosh the chickpeas with the back of a fork or a potato masher – you can make this a bit easier by warming them for 30 seconds or so in the microwave.
 You’re not looking for a hummus-like puree but something closer to a coarse chop with a few smaller bits to hold it together.
-Add olive oil, lemon zest, juice, capers, parsley and mix – season well with salt, pepper, and pepper flakes.
+Add olive oil, lemon zest, juice, capers, parsley and mix – season well with salt, pepper, and chilli flakes.
 Taste and add more seasoning if necessary.

 Split your rolls or bread in half and drizzle both sides generously with olive oil.
-Spoon the smashed chickpeas on the bottom half first, then the pickled onion, eggs, if using, and season this layer with salt and pepper.
+Spoon the smashed chickpea mixture on the bottom half first, then the pickled onion, eggs, if using, and season this layer with salt and pepper.
 Add the olives, cucumber and another gentle drizzle of olive oil.
 Finish with the tomatoes and more salt and pepper on top, then basil, if you’re using it.

 Hints and Tips